No Female Pumpkin Flowers Yet?

 You might be lucky enough and see bees in the process of pollination like the female pumpkin flowers picture below!!
 This will save you the hassle of hand pollination.

 For future reference the next time you start your pumpkin growth journey, you need to make sure you plant seeds further apart and ensure they are watered daily at the start.
 They will also need watered whenever male flowers appear if there is hot weather.

 Unfortunately by the time you realise your flowers have not opened it will be too late to plant more (this is why I recommend starting some seeds indoors to plant at a later stage).

 I have included the short video below which tells you how to pollinate your flowers so that you can get delicious pumpkins at the end and prevent the closure of female pumpkin flowers.
-DIY it yourself is known as hand pollination and something required here in the windy seaside towns in UK.
+DIY is known as hand pollination and something required here in the windy seaside towns in UK.